orbitmines/archive/projects/Project - Research towards Designs (2024-2025).md

 - X call property
 - Square, call method
 - Circle ctrl+z, triangle ctrl+y
+- Hold left joystick - do something with current selection, and then right joystick to do thing

 - What about even more restrictive interfaces like some VR controllers?